 The Harvard Islamic Finance Conference commemorates its 25 years since hosting the first forum in 1997.
 In its rich and vibrant history, the forum over the years has discussed contemporary topics and pressing issues and hosted various luminaries including a Nobel Laureate and high-ranking individuals in government establishments in the US and across the world as well as Islamic finance industry stalwarts.

 About the Organizers

-This conference is organized by a steering committee of Harvard students and alumni under the auspices of the Harvard University Muslim Alumni (HUMA) Association.
-HUMA is an active alumni organization founded in 2004, focused on alumni networking, supporting the Muslim community on campus, increasing Islamic resources on campus and increasing access to Harvard for Muslims.
+The Conference is organized by a steering committee of Harvard students and alumni under the auspices of the HUMA and Harvard Islamic Society (HIS) organizations.
+HUMA is an active alumni organization founded in 2004, and is focused on alumni networking, supporting the Muslim community on campus, increasing Islamic resources on campus and increasing access to Harvard for Muslims.

-Please direct all your conference inquiries to: email@example.com
+Please direct all your conference inquiries to: email@example.com[/content][/efcb-section-samplepage]